carfreesc/carfreesc.github.io/notes.md

 # Getting to State College and Penn State (without driving)

+State College can be a bit difficult to reach by any means other than a car.
+Happily, several options are available.
+Intercity bus service remains fairly robust, and Amtrak trains are not too far away.
+This page is an attempt to organize the various options for getting to and from town.

+Please report any errors, updates, or suggestions by email.
+I am just an interested traveler with a day job and no connection to any of these companies, so double-check any suggestions here.

 ## By bus

-There are currently four companies operating regular intercity bus service to and from State College: Fullington Trailways, Greyhound, Flixbus, and Agee Bus (better known as the "gotobus" after the platform where its tickets are available).
-In total there are roughly ten daily arrivals and departures.
+There are currently four companies operating regular intercity bus service to and from State College: Fullington Trailways, Greyhound, Flixbus, and Agee Bus (better known as "Gotobus", after the platform where its tickets are available).
+In total there are about a dozen daily arrivals and departures.
 Since I do not think any website correctly tracks all of them, here is an attempt to list current bus service.
-Please let me know if this is out of date.

 | Departure | Route | Destination | Time | Stops and notes |
 | ---- | ---- | ---- | ---- | ---- |